 Ordinarily, anyone will tell you that proof coins have a higher quality of finish and are extremely well presented in a polished form.
 However, the gold content is the same, and therefore these coins may not fetch you higher prices.
 But the gold Sovereign bucks this trend.
 For example, there is a series of proof coins that were created in anticipation of the start of King Edward VIII.
 Upon his abdication, the coins were never released.
 They are considered to be very rare and one of these coins was sold for £516,000 at an auction in 2014.
 Some rare modern Sovereigns can also fetch high prices.

-Gold Sovereigns can make an amazing addition to your gold portfolio.
+Gold Sovereigns like gold bars can make an amazing addition to your gold portfolio.
 But it’s important to know which ones to invest in, and when.
 Call Physical Gold on (020) 7060 9992 and you could benefit from important advice regarding your gold coin investments.
 You can also reach out to our investment team through our website.